tarosay/pdfs-viewer/README.md

 This is a web-based PDF viewer.
 It now provides a simple landing page that loads a sample PDF and lets you upload your own files directly from the browser.

+**New Feature:** Even when the PDF is displayed in full-screen mode, you can still click on embedded links and open their linked destinations.
+This ensures smooth navigation and interaction with linked content directly inside the viewer.

 ## Usage

 1. Access the root URL: [https://tarosay.github.io/pdfs-viewer/](https://tarosay.github.io/pdfs-viewer/).